Executive Summary

 By Product Type

 Security software accounts for more than 55 percent of total market value, driven by network security, endpoint protection, cloud security, application security, and identity and access management.
-Security services, including managed security services and incident response, represent one of the fastest-growing segments.
-Security hardware continues to play a role but is expanding at a slower pace due to cloud-native security adoption.
+Security services, including managed security services and incident response, represent one of the fastest-growing segments, supported by the global cybersecurity talent gap and rising adoption among small and mid-sized organizations.
+Security hardware continues to play a role but is expanding at a slower pace due to cloud-native security adoption and the shift toward software-defined security architectures.

 By Technology